jarrodlucia/bigip_elk_server/docs/intro.rst

 lab environment.
 The lab environment will be delivered  via UDF blueprints to each student.

 ..
-NOTE:: Please deploy and start your lab as soon as you have access to the class the lab takes some time to boot all the components.
+NOTE:: Please deploy and start your lab as soon as you have access to the class as the lab takes some time to boot all the components.

 Lab Topology